-[Update December 6, 2019] To clarify, it is also possible to set a retention label programmatically using a REST API call, CSOM and Powershell with the SetComplianceTag method.
+[Update December 6, 2019] To clarify, it is also possible to set a retention label programmatically using a REST API call, CSOM and Powershell.
 This was not mentioned because the intended audience for this post was power users and not developers.
 Please refer to a great post by Martin Lingstuyl for a deep-dive on doing this thru code: Managing and applying Purview retention labels using code

 [UPDATED November 12, 2020] In addition to the techniques described in this post and on the Ignite 2019 video linked to below, please refer to another post of mine, SharePoint Syntex.
 First Steps with Intelligent Content Types and Compliance as an additional feature available to automatically apply retention labels.

 Retention label licensing as of November 2019

 Note: licensing for Trainable Classifiers is yet to be determined.

 I did a 20-minute theater session on this topic at the recent Microsoft Ignite conference.
 Check out these 2 resources for more info: